Mahmoud-Morgan/API-CRUD/README.md

 ## API-CRUD app
-- using laravel framework to implement RESTful API for login & registration of users using JWT, after login user can make all CRUD operations related to departments.
+- using laravel framework to implement RESTful API for login & registration of users using JWT, after login users can make all CRUD operations related to departments.

 ### about app
 - using third-party libarary for "jwt" : https://github.com/tymondesigns/jwt-auth
-- two main controllers AuthController & DepartmentConroller AuthController : handling user authentication( registration,login,logout and user_info).
+- two main controllers AuthController & DepartmentConroller.
+   AuthController: handling user authentication( registration,login,logout and user_info).
-   DepartmentConroller : handling all CRUD operations related to departments(list,view,create,update and delete).
+   DepartmentConroller: handling all CRUD operations related to departments(list,view,create,update and delete).
 - using Request RegisterAuthRequest to validate registration data before processing.

 #### end-points